Adrienne “Marie Adrienne” Curran

 “Talk much to our Lord in peace and calm.”

-Sister Adrienne Curran, SNDdeN grew up in East Boston, which historically was called Noodle’s Island.
+Sister Adrienne Curran, SNDdeN grew up in East Boston, historically known as Noodle Island.
 It was surrounded by the Atlantic Ocean and the Chelsea Creek, which was a docking place for oil tankers.
 Her parents were first-generation Irish of Galway and Donegal heritage.
 She had an older brother, John/Jack, and a younger brother, James/Jim, and an older sister, Anne Marie.
 Music was definitely an important part of their lives, and they all had piano lessons.

-Her first mission was to be a third-grade teacher at St. Michael School in Exeter, New Hampshire, in 1954, and one of her best memories is of Sister Elizabeth O’Connor, who took her under her wings and became her mentor.
-“She gave me a love for teaching.
-Sister Elizabeth is still very much alive and well and faithful at more than 100 years of age.”
+Her first mission was as a third-grade teacher at St. Michael School in Exeter, New Hampshire, in 1954.
+Some of her best memories are of Sister Elizabeth O’Connor, SNDdeN, who took her under her wings, became her mentor and gave her “a love for teaching.”

-Her ministry has involved education—teaching and administration—in four Dioceses (Manchester, Springfield, Fall River and Boston), teaching chemistry and mathematics.
-She has experience on all levels—primary, secondary and college.
+Across four dioceses (Manchester, Springfield, Fall River and Boston), Sister Adrienne’s ministry has involved teaching chemistry and mathematics and serving in school leadership roles.
+She experienced children and young adults at every stage—primary, secondary and college.
 “I enjoyed every minute of teaching.
-I endorsed Aristotle’s thought that the fate of empires depended on the education of youth.”
+I endorsed Aristotle’s thought that the fate of empires depended on the education of youth,” she says.